 Program(s): Sli Precollege, Sli Undergrad

-*Taught Online for Summer 2021* Summer Intensive Arabic Level 2 is designed for students who have completed the equivalent of Alif Baa' and al-Kitaab Part One.
+*Taught Online* Summer Intensive Arabic Level 2 is designed for students who have completed the equivalent of Alif Baa' and al-Kitaab Part One.
 In this 8-week summer course in Arabic, instructors will make full use of the abundant online resources and real-time interactions with native speakers to achieve the course objective of intermediate high proficiency in the four skills.
 Students will improve and refine their language skills using al-Kitaab part 2 (3rd edition), along with authentic film and video clips, social media posts, songs, stories, poems, and articles.
 Cultural proficiency is an integral part of the language instruction, as students immerse themselves in readings (literary and journalistic) and engage in conversations with their classmates and with guest lecturers/presenters.
 Students will also extend their language and cultural skills by working on songs and film extracts, and when the class is conducted in person, through cultural excursions.
 The class will help students develop their ability to initiate and sustain discussion on topics of general interest and to present information and simple narratives in Modern Standard Arabic; to understand a wide range of written genres in Arabic, including formal writing, journalistic texts, and less formal styles; to write and speak with increasing accuracy and fluency; and to carry out basic research with non-technical texts.

 This course provides 200 contact hours and participants may be eligible to receive a FLAS grant from their home institution or from UChicago to support their study.
 The SLI accepts the FLAS award as full tuition for Summer Arabic Level 2.
 All students participating Summer Intensive Arabic will participate in a four skills proficiency assessment as the final exam for the course.
 Students will receive University of Chicago certification describing their language skills in reading, writing, speaking and listening, based on the results of the proficiency assessment.